bigdevwhale/marat555.github.io/_posts/2018-10-07-generating-objects.md

 #### Purpose

-Building an inheritance hierarchy of creator classes
+Building an inheritance hierarchy of creator classes.

 #### Example